TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Modules resolution

-It's very important to be aware that **this plugin uses [typescript](https://github.com/Microsoft/TypeScript)'s, not [webpack](https://github.com/webpack/webpack)'s modules resolution**.
+It's very important to be aware that **this plugin uses [TypeScript](https://github.com/Microsoft/TypeScript)'s, not [webpack](https://github.com/webpack/webpack)'s modules resolution**.
 It means that you have to setup `tsconfig.json` correctly.
 For example if you set `files: ['./src/someFile.ts']` in `tsconfig.json`, this plugin will check only `someFile.ts` for semantic errors.
 It's because of performance.
 The goal of this plugin is to be _as fast as possible_.
-With typescript's module resolution we don't have to wait for webpack to compile files (which traverses dependency graph during compilation) - we have a full list of files from the begin.
+With TypeScript's module resolution we don't have to wait for webpack to compile files (which traverses dependency graph during compilation) - we have a full list of files from the begin.

-To debug typescript's modules resolution, you can use `tsc --traceResolution` command.
+To debug TypeScript's modules resolution, you can use `tsc --traceResolution` command.

 ## TSLint

 If you have installed [tslint](https://palantir.github.io/tslint), you can enable it by setting `tslint: true` or `tslint: './path/to/tslint.json'`.
 We recommend changing `defaultSeverity` to a `"warning"` in `tslint.json` file.
-It helps to distinguish lints from typescript's diagnostics.
+It helps to distinguish lints from TypeScript's diagnostics.

 ## Options